Happy is an Asian elephant. But is she also a person?

 ALBANY, N.Y.
 (AP) — She has four limbs, expressive eyes and likes to stroll through greenery in New York City.
 Happy, by species, is an Asian elephant.
-But is she also a person?
+But can she also be considered a person?

-That's the question before New York's highest court Wednesday in a closely watched case over whether a basic human right can be extended to an animal.
+That question was before New York's highest court Wednesday in a closely watched case over whether a basic human right can be extended to an animal.

 Happy has lived at the Bronx Zoo for 45 years.
-The state Court of Appeals is hearing arguments over whether she should be released through a habeas corpus proceeding, which is a way for people to challenge illegal confinement.
+The state Court of Appeals heard arguments over whether she should be released through a habeas corpus proceeding, which is a way for people to challenge illegal confinement.

 The Nonhuman Rights Project wants her moved from a “one-acre prison” at the zoo to a more spacious sanctuary.

-“She has an interest in exercising her choices and deciding who she wants to be with, and where to go, and what to do, and what to eat,” project attorney Monica Miller told The Associated Press.
+“She has an interest in exercising her choices and deciding who she wants to be with, and where to go, and what to do, and what to eat,” project attorney Monica Miller told The Associated Press ahead of the oral arguments.
 “And the zoo is prohibiting her from making any of those choices herself.”

 The group said that in 2005, Happy became the first elephant to pass a self-awareness indicator test, repeatedly touching a white “X” on her forehead as she looked into a large mirror.

-The zoo and its supporters warn that a win for the advocates could open the door to more legal actions on behalf of animals, including pets and other species in zoos.
+The zoo and its supporters warn that a win for advocates at the Nonhuman Rights Project could open the door to more legal actions on behalf of animals, including pets and other species in zoos.

-“If courts follow NRP’s demand to grant animals personhood for habeas corpus purposes, elephants as well as other animals at every modern zoo in this country would have to be turned loose or transferred to the facility of NRP’s choosing,” Kenneth Manning, an attorney for zoo operator Wildlife Conservation Society, wrote in a court filing.
+"If there's going to entire be a rewrite and a granting to animals of rights that they never had before, shouldn't that be done by the Legislature?”
+Kenneth Manning, an attorney for zoo operator Wildlife Conservation Society, asked the judges.

 Happy was born in the wild in Asia in the early 1970s, captured and brought as a 1-year-old to the United States, where she was eventually named for one of the characters from “Snow White and the Seven Dwarfs.”
 Happy arrived at the Bronx Zoo in 1977 with fellow elephant Grumpy, who was fatally injured in a 2002 confrontation with two other elephants.